ferroelectrics/negativec/README.md

 To reproduce s-curves figure one can use __picture.py__ script.

 Domain wall movement movie was made using of __domain_wall_evo.py__ script.
-It allows you to generate single pictures which then were glued together with __make_video.sh__ script.
+It allows you to generate single pictures and then glue them with __make_video.sh__ script.